DISCOOS/sarsys-backend/README.md

 ## Running the Application Locally

-Run `aqueduct serve` from this directory to run the application.
+Run `pub run aqueduct:aqueduct serve --port 80 --isolates 2` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.
 By default, a configuration file named `config.yaml` will be used.
+This file SHOULD NOT be added to version control.

 To generate a SwaggerUI client, run `aqueduct document client`.